dom607/Matting_with_painting/README.md

 ## Known issue
 - Crash often occurs when the file dialog is opened.
+- Performance issues
+  - The trimap update is slow when moving fast with a large brush size.
+  - If the image size is too large, a CUDA memory allocation error occurs. (e.g. NVIDIA ffhq dataset)
 ## TODO
 - Save the last position and size of the window to imgui.ini.
 - Adding various inference results preview windows.
 (Foreground, Background)